The Midnight Mystery 🌙🔍 | Learn English with a Detective Story

 A thief took my bicycle when I wasn't looking.

-a person who steals using violence or threats, often face-to-face
+a person who steals using violence or threats, face-to-face

 The bank robber shouted at everyone to put their hands up.

-a person who breaks into a building (like a house or shop) to steal things
+a person who breaks into a building to steal things

 A burglar entered the house through the window last night.

-a thief who steals from people's pockets or bags, usually without them noticing
+a thief who steals from pockets or bags unnoticed

 Be careful of pickpockets in crowded places.